dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 `Newtonsoft.Json` doesn't have a maximum depth limit.
 For `System.Text.Json` there's a default limit  of 64, and it's configurable by setting (xref:System.Text.Json.JsonSerializerOptions.MaxDepth?displayProperty=nameWithType).

+### Stack type handling

+Properties of type <xref:System.Collections.Stack> and <xref:System.Collections.Generic.Stack%601> don't have the same value after making a round trip to and from JSON.
+The order of a stack's contents is reversed when it's serialized.
+A custom converter could be implemented to keep stack contents in the same order.

 ## Scenarios using JsonSerializer that require workarounds

 The following scenarios aren't supported by built-in functionality, but sample code is provided for workarounds.
 Most of the workarounds require that you implement [custom converters](system-text-json-converters-how-to.md).

 ### Specify date format

+`Newtonsoft.Json` provides several ways to control how properties of `DateTime` and `DateTimeOffset` types are serialized and deserialized:

+* The `DateTimeZoneHandling` setting can be used to serialize all `DateTime` values as UTC dates.
+* The `DateFormatString` setting and `DateTime` converters can be used to customize the format of date strings.

-`Newtonsoft.Json` provides a `DateTimeZoneHandling` option that lets you specify the serialization format used for `DateTime` and `DateTimeOffset` properties.
-In `System.Text.Json`, the only format that has built-in support is ISO 8601-1:2019 since it is widely adopted, unambiguous, and makes round trips precisely.
+In `System.Text.Json`, the only format that has built-in support is ISO 8601-1:2019 since it's widely adopted, unambiguous, and makes round trips precisely.
 To use any other format, create a custom converter.
 For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../datetime/system-text-json-support.md).

 ### Quoted numbers

 `Newtonsoft.Json` can serialize or deserialize numbers represented by JSON strings (surrounded by quotes).
-For example, it can accept: `{ "DegreesCelsius":"23" }` instead of `{ "DegreesCelsius":23 }`.
+For example, it can accept: `{"DegreesCelsius":"23"}` instead of `{"DegreesCelsius":23}`.
 To enable that behavior in `System.Text.Json`, implement a custom converter like the following example.
 The converter handles properties defined as `long`:

 * It serializes them as JSON strings.
 * It accepts JSON numbers and numbers within quotes while deserializing.